jvance963/Project-2/Planning/Proposal.md

-CONCEPT
+<h2> CONCEPT </h2>

-Not all of us are good at every-thing and sometimes we need help.
+<p> Not all of us are good at every-thing and sometimes we need help. </p>

-One may usually use something like https://www.taskrabbit.com/dashboard for their needs for around the house.
-However, what if your needs extend beyond the every-day jobs around the house.
+<p> One may usually use something like https://www.taskrabbit.com/dashboard for their needs for around the house.
+However, what if your needs extend beyond the every-day jobs around the house.</p>

-I am interested in building an application that helps everyone navigate through life and leverage the community around them to become successful in their daily or work lives.
+<p> I am interested in building an application that helps everyone navigate through life and leverage the community around them to become successful in their daily or work lives. </p>

-CRUD Functionality
+<h2> CRUD Functionality </h2>

 CREATE User
 CREATE Job